 Find the plugin you are looking for either by typing the name of the plugin or the functionality you need.
 Let’s search for Google Map.
 See image below

-WordPress has over 50 options for “Google map” search above.
-If you not sure about the particular plugin to suit your need – click on “more detail” on each of the plugins to read full information about the plugin.
+WordPress has over 50 options for the “Google map” search above.
+If you are not sure about the particular plugin to suit your need – click on “more detail” on each of the plugins to read full information about the plugin.

-Click on “Install Now” button to install any plugin you choose for free.
+Click on the “Install Now” button to install any plugin you choose for free.
 WordPress will download and install the plugin for you and show “Activate.”

 Click on “Activate” to activate the plugin immediately or may decide to activate later.

 After activating the plugin, from your admin dashboard, go to “Plugins” >> “Installed Plugins” to configure the plugin.

 If you did not activate the plugin immediately after installation, you could activate it in this step before you go ahead with the configurations.
 For some plugins, you will have to search where the installed plugin is before you can go ahead with the settings.

 2. Upload and Install Method

 The upload and install method is specifically for third parties plugins, especially the paid ones which you won’t find on the WordPress.org plugin directory, on like the first method where you will have to search for plugins and install.
 On this method, you will have to buy or download the plugin which should be in a zip file.